MetLab-HKUST/Flux-CIME/README.md

 Cite as:

 Shi, X., Q. Li, D. V. Lestari, S. Lin, and.
-H. Su, 2025: The Effects of Sea-State-Dependent Surface Fluxes on CESM2 Climate Simulations, Journal of Advances in Modeling Earth Systems, under review.
+H. Su, 2025: The Effects of Sea-State-Dependent Surface Fluxes on CESM2 Climate Simulations, _Journal of Advances in Modeling Earth Systems_, under review.